 One fine day, I received a text message from my friend, who asked me if I was interested in joining him and his friends for a trip to Mount Kosciuszko.
 Without thinking much, I said “Yes” (this time).
 It was on the first weekend of March that year.
 I was supposed to go to Brisbane (my flight tickets were already booked and they were non refundable) but I still voted for Mount Kosciuszko.

 At the end of the discussions and getting more people into the trip, 10 of us decided to bank on this beautiful journey together.

-Another friend and I hired a self driven car from Hertz Australia.
+Another friend and I hired a self driven car.
 Three other friends were joining us in this car (which we adorably referred to as Car 2).
 The rest of them (including the friend who asked me about this trip) was in Car 1 which was driven by a group member.

 We all knew it was a challenging weekend.
 The plan was that after work on a Friday evening, we would drive around 450 kilometres to a town called Jindabyne.
 The next day (Saturday) start out early and hike the summit and return.
 And then drive back to Sydney on Sunday.
 A total drive of approximately 900 kilometres and 22 kilometres of hike over a weekend.
 We all were up for the challenge.

 Tip: If you are planning for a long hike, make sure you take a day off either on a Monday or on a Friday or do it over a long weekend.
 Three days is a must to be comfortable.